 Since their introduction in 2016, these wireless devices have become extremely popular.
 Even though AirPods is a remarkable device, they do have a few flaws.
 One of them is that it pauses sometimes.

-AirPods pausing issues aren’t a big issue and shouldn’t discourage you from getting a nice new AirPod if you plan to.
+AirPods pausing issues aren’t serious and shouldn’t discourage you from getting a nice new AirPod if you plan to.

 This article will discuss all you need to know about AirPods pausing problems and how to solve them.
 Let’s see.